Sahilpillai006/quiet-help/README.md

 # Quiet Help

-An IoT-based emergency assistance system developed as a student innovation project for the INSPIRE-MANAK program.
+An IoT-based classroom assistance and help-request management system developed as a student innovation project for the INSPIRE-MANAK program.

-The system provides a simple physical interface through which a user can trigger a discreet help request.
-The request is sent wirelessly to a connected backend and can be monitored through a web-based interface.
+The system combines physical help-request buttons, an ESP32 controller, Wi-Fi, Firebase Realtime Database, and a web dashboard to allow help requests to be generated, monitored, acknowledged, and resolved.

 ---

 ## Project Overview

-Quiet Help was developed as a technology prototype to explore how IoT systems can be used to provide a simple and accessible method of requesting assistance.
+Quiet Help was developed as a student innovation project to explore how an IoT-based system could provide a simple way for students to request assistance.

-The project combines a physical help button, an ESP32-based controller, wireless communication, Firebase, and a web interface into a single system.

-A physical prototype of a room environment was also built to demonstrate how the system could be integrated into a real-world setting.
+The system consists of physical buttons connected to an ESP32.
+When a button is pressed, the ESP32 sends a help request to Firebase through Wi-Fi.

+A web dashboard monitors these requests and provides tools for managing students, tracking request status, and viewing request history.

+The project also includes a physical classroom/room prototype to demonstrate the concept.

 ---